9 Money-Making Weekend Jobs You Should Know About

 Here are nine unconventional (and fun) side jobs to consider if you’re busy during the week, but are interested in making extra cash on the weekend:

 1. Ushering at a local theater.
 People never think of this and it’s honestly a win-win.
 Of course small theaters can’t afford to pay much, so you’re looking at a minimum wage payment.
 But it’s not more than a four-hour commitment, you get to see a free show, and it allows you to get involved in a culture in your city/town that you haven’t explored yet.
 Sometimes they also need a helping hand at the box office for a few hours before a show, which is also a simple and easy way to make money.
 All you have to do is Google the theaters near you and see who’s paying and needs an extra hand.

 2. Get a job at a winery or a brewery for Saturday or Sunday.
 I know from experience that wineries, breweries and distilleries (especially in the busy season) want to hire competent people with other full time jobs just to help out on the weekends.
 The local booze industry means events and festivals during the summer, and if you’re offering help once a week, that’s ideal for their hiring needs.
 Once upon a time it was a stretch to see if there were wineries/breweries in your neighborhood, but now they’re everywhere — maybe near you.

 3. Catering jobs.
-It’s wedding and event season, which means caterers are always looking to pick up extra workers who won’t need to depend on them for money in the off season.
+It’s wedding and event season, which means caterers are always looking to pick up extra workers who need part-time weekend jobs but won’t need to depend on them for money in the off-season.
 Beyond weddings, there’s no shortage of family reunions, graduation parties and Saturday evening events where the head of a catering company is willing to pay you $15-$18/hour cash to carry some trays around for a few hours.
 If you assist with set up and break down, you can double the time.
 These are the postings for New York City, but feel free to search your specific area.
+These are perfect Saturday and Sunday jobs.